SlashDashAndCash/claraSMSGroupChat/README.md

 ### Sending messages to the group chat

-Every message not beginning with the hash sign (#) is replicated to every user and administrator except to yourself.
+Every message which is not a command (beginning with #) is replicated to every user and administrator except to the sender.

 ### Leaving the group chat